MatthewBuchananAstley/nmap_local/README.md

 Rhythm box for instance, recently I found out that when you run that app to listen to tunes,(I accidently activated it) it opens a port and starts advertising with "rendezvous".
 Now who wants their computer to start communicating rendezvous with an open port?

-Fortunatly the nmap_local script stopped that promiscuous behavior by disabling the network interface.
+Fortunately the nmap_local script stopped that promiscuous behavior by disabling the network interface.

+# Configuring exceptions to the rule
 Services that need to have an open port can be defined in nmap_local.conf.
 The line that appears in the nmap scan output can be used for instance: